Slavnem/BasicApi/README.md

 # Basic Test Api
 ## Version: 1.0.0
-A simple api shared for simple and instructive purposes.
+A simple api shared for simple and tutorial purposes.
 The code fragment was copied from another user and some minor changes were made to it.
-Actual unannotated and uncommented code from the owner: https://github.com/daveh/php-rest-api
+Link to the original code: https://github.com/daveh/php-rest-api

 ## Debug
 Debugged on Debian 12 Bookworm x64 with bash terminal and curl